nathan-andosen/event-manager/README.md

 ### __Example 4__ : Run code after all event listeners have completed execution:

-_In this example, we will run code after all event listeners have finished executing._
+_In this example, we will run code after all event listeners have finished executing.
+In this example, we are not using the EventListener decorator, but you could still do the same with it._

 ```typescript
 import { EventManager, EventListener, INextFn } from '@thenja/event-manager';